AndrewWillacy/2Market-Retail-Sales-Analysis/README.md

 Date: June 2025
 Tools Used: Excel, SQL (PostgreSQL), Tableau, PowerPoint

-2Market is a global supermarket chain operating in eight countries with both physical and online storefronts.
+2Market is a (fictional) global supermarket chain operating in eight countries with both physical and online storefronts.
 The purpose of this analytics project is to help the business understand:

 - Who are their customers (demographics: age, marital status etc)